tbennun/cpyke/README.md

 For example: `cpyke("print(a, b.c)", d, e);` will map `d` in C++ to `a` in Python, and `e` in C++ to `b` in Python.

-## Dependencies
-All dependencies are included as git submodules.
-Compiling cpyke or linking with it requires only a C++11 compiler (GCC 4.8 or newer, clang 3.3 or newer, VS2015 update 3 or newer etc.).

 ## Compiling cpyke
 ```shell